justarandomgeek/nixie-tubes/README.md

 | -10, -100, -1000, -10000, ...  | unsigned decimal fixed point in nths |
 | 0x41534349 ("ASCI") | four ASCII characters |
 | 0x54595045 ("TYPE") | typecode (automatically applied to `signal-number-type` itself) |

+Additional type codes can also be registered by [plugins](./plugins.md)